curvegrid/go-ethereum-wiki/Setting-up-private-network-or-local-cluster.md

 ## Private network

 An ethereum network is a private network if the nodes are not connected to the main network nodes.
 So in this context private only means reserved or isolated, rather than protected or secure.
-Since connections are valid only if peers have identical protocol version an network id, you can effectively isolate your network by setting either of these to a non-canonical value.
+Since connections are valid only if peers have identical protocol version and network id, you can effectively isolate your network by setting either of these to a non-canonical value.
 We recommend using the semantic `networkid` command line option for this.
 Its argument is an integer, the canonical network has id 0 (the default).
+And also allows you to work or mine on the same database as the live network.

 ## Monitoring your nodes

-[This page](https://github.com/ethereum/wiki/wiki/Network-Status) describes how to use the [The Ethereum (centralised) network status monitor (known sometimes as "eth-netstats")](http://eth-netstats.herokuapp.com) to monitor your nodes.
+[This page](https://github.com/ethereum/wiki/wiki/Network-Status) describes how to use the [The Ethereum (centralised) network status monitor (known sometimes as "eth-netstats")](http://stats.ethdev.com) to monitor your nodes.

 [This page](https://github.com/ethereum/go-ethereum/wiki/Setting-up-monitoring-on-local-cluster) or [this README](https://github.com/ethersphere/eth-utils)
 describes how you set up your own monitoring service for a (private or public) local cluster.